tamimmurad/Viral_Protein_Structural_DBs/README.md

 ### Databases

-3 structural databases were built to compare results of the searches as follow:
+Three structural databases were built to compare results of the searches as follow:

     - PDB_downloaded: This is available PDB database with foldseek.